berchev/project/README.md

 $ git push origin patch
 ```

-13. Step 12 will result a commit in external project repo, too.
+13. Step 12 will result a commit in forked repo.

 14. Open a PR from the pushed commit